DanielRapp/Noisy/README.md

     color: '#000000'
 });
 ````
-This works, for now, just with jquery version.
+This works, for now, just with the jquery version.

 ## Rationale